bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 ### Views

 A "view" is like a page that [widgets](#widgets) can be displayed in.
-It is possible to configure multiple separate views and switch between them during operation, which is useful if you have different interface preferences for when you're performing different operations.
+It is possible to configure multiple separate views and switch between them during operation (including [with a joystick](#cockpit-actions-1)), which is useful if you have different interface preferences for when you're performing different operations.

 {{ easy_image(src="view-selector", width=120, center=true) }}